kees-z/DuplicatiDocs/docs/06-advanced-options.md

 ### exclude
 `--exclude`
 Exclude files that match this filter.
-The special characterc `*` means any number of character, and the special character `?` means any single character, use `*.txt` to exclude all files with a txt extension.
+The special character `*` means any number of character, and the special character `?` means any single character, use `*.txt` to exclude all files with a txt extension.
 Regular expressions are also supported and can be supplied by using hard braces, i.e. `[.*\.txt]`.

 ### exclude-empty-folders
 `--exclude-empty-folders = false`